sjkingo/python-freshdesk/README.md

 To find your API key, follow Freshdesk's step-by-step solution article [How to find your API key](https://support.freshdesk.com/support/solutions/articles/215517).

-By default, API v2 is used after the deprication of Freshdesk V1 API
+By default, API v2 is used after the deprecation of Freshdesk V1 API

 ```python
 >>> a = API('company.freshdesk.com', 'q8dnkjaS554Aol21dmnas9d92', version=2)